Rolling out new electric bus fleet

 When will the new vehicles be operational

-Both operators are nearing completion of the installation of their EV charging infrastructure, which is anticipated to go live in the spring.
+Stagecoach East Midlands is nearing the completion of the installation of its EV charging infrastructure, which is anticipated to go live later in the spring, and is in the process of taking delivery of its new electric vehicles and is undertaking driver training.